 Matt.
 6.25-33 contains one of two great passages about worry.
 The other is Philippians 4.6-8.
 If you struggle with the sin of worry, spend time meditating on these two passages.
 Instead of worrying, verse 33 says:

 “But seek first the kingdom of God and His righteousness, and all these things will be added to you.”

 What things?
 The things He’s been talking about in the previous verses: food, shelter, clothing—provision—the things we need.
 And what does it mean to seek the kingdom of God?
 It’s seeking His right way of doing things; it’s what it’s like to have God as King!

 There was no Social Security or retirement plan.
 Children were their retirement plan.
-These were very human people, dealing with very human emotions: fear, worry, a desire for children, impatience (wanting to see HOW God was going to work things out and wanting it NOW) and self-sufficiency (taking control for themselves instead of waiting on God).
+These were very human people, dealing with very human emotions: fear, worry, a desire for children, impatience (wanting to know how God was going to work things out and wanting it now) and self-sufficiency (trusting themselves instead of God).
 Sound familiar?

 The Multitude of His Mercy

 Verse 4 says that He is not a God who takes pleasure in wickedness (not with people in the Bible and not with us).
 But in verse 7 the psalmist says: